Photo by Charlie Solorzano at Pexels

 Personal Hygiene

 Assisting a senior with bathing, dressing, and grooming are no doubt among the most challenging caretaker responsibilities.
 Both physically and mentally demanding, assisting folks with personal matters such as these takes a business-as-usual mindset as well as the awareness that these sorts of jobs may make your senior feel poorly or awkward.
+The good news is you can get through it by simply being respectful of your senior.
+Remember that, if they’re aware of where they are and what’s going on, they may be embarrassed that they need help in these sensitive areas.
+By respecting their privacy, not touching them unless it’s necessary, and encouraging them through the process with positive language, both you and your senior will feel more comfortable in working through these personal, but important daily activities.

 Medical Administration